Master course in Winter 2024/25

 - Hanne R. Nielson, Flemming Nielson: Semantics with Applications: An Appetizer, Springer Undergraduate Topics in Computer Science, 2007

-- Mike Gordon: Background reading on Hoare Logic, 2016
+- Mike Gordon: Background reading on Hoare Logic, Lecture notes, 2016